tilon-studio/astro/src/content/posts/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
 pubDate: '2025-06-28'
-tags: markdown, documentation, tutorial, reference
+tags: tutorial, documentation, reference, writing
 ---

 This theme does not define more levels of headlines.
 If needed, you can define them in `src/styles/post.css`.